lsawade/introduction-to-conda/docs/what-is-conda.md

 The third motivation here is that creating environments makes your research reproducible. `conda` keeps track of the versions of the programs that you are installing.
 This information can be extracted and exported to a file.
-We can recreate the environment that your research was computed in using the exported file, which often named `environment.yml` or `env.yml`.
+We can recreate the environment that your research was computed in, using the exported file, which is often named `environment.yml` or `env.yml`.
 This protects you against possible changes in future versions of, e.g. `numpy` or `scipy`.
 For example, at some point `numpy` updated how you access the `fft` modules, breaking many signal processing applications.
 With a version-tracked